 said the record indicates that Zheng turned back at Sumatra, but his admirals continued on until they reached the Caribbean,

 South America, and finally the west coast of North America.

 "The Chinese set up settlements all along the west coast of North America, from Vancouver Island

 to Mexico and inter-married happily with the local Indians," Menzies wrote.
 "When the first Spanish colonialists arrived in

 the 16th century they found many Chinese, as well as wrecked junks.
 But the diseases the European colonists brought with them

 wiped out 90 percent of the Indians, and destroyed the Chinese influence."

 That may not be an accurate statement.

-separated for hundreds (if not thousands) of years, at opposite ends of the planet, both tribes raised sheep, wove rugs with
+(if not thousands) of years, at opposite ends of the planet, both tribes raised sheep, wove rugs with similar colorful patterns,

-and/or the Mongolians were among the first people from the old world to discover and settle America.
-Rather than conquer,
+Mongolians were the first people from the old world to discover and settle America.
+Rather than conquer, the Chinese settlers